apache/doris-website/docs/query-acceleration/tuning/tuning-plan/transparent-rewriting-with-async-mv.md

 ## Summary

-By using multi-table materialized views, the query performance can be significantly improved, especially for complex join and aggregation queries.
+By using async-materialized views, the query performance can be significantly improved, especially for complex join and aggregation queries.
 When using them, the following points need to be noted:

 :::tip Usage Suggestions
 - Pre-computed Results: Materialized views pre-compute and store the query results, avoiding the overhead of repeated computations for each query.
 This is especially effective for complex queries that need to be executed frequently.